-Synthetic fuel: fuel (gas or liguid) that is produces from renewable electrical energy.
+Synthetic fuel: fuel (gas or liquid) that is produces from renewable or low carbon electrical energy.

 TEN-E: Trans-European Networks for Energy, EU policy focused on linking the energy infrastructure of EU countries.

 Top-Down: The "Top-Down Carbon Budget" scenario building process is an approach that uses the "bottom-up" model information gathered from the Gas and Electricity TSOs.
 The methodologies are developed in line with the Carbon Budget approach.